Sebastian Griffin | Leadership in high performing youth basketball teams

 You won’t see Sebastian jumping out the gym, you won’t see him hitting fade away 3s from the deep corner.
 He is not the most athletic guy in the world but the complete package he brings makes him a very high level prospect.

 The lengthy point guard is tough, loves scoring over defenders, with contact, but also able to get deep in the paint and make a bullet kick out pass for a 3 pt shot.
 Sebastian is a guy that coaches want at point guard, he drives excellence from his team and has an innate understanding of play calls needed to capitalise on defensive gaps and weaknesses.
 Skillset wise he plays both sides of the ball, leading the country in steals at the U18 National Championships in 2018, rebounds the ball well, shoots well.
-We also know well at Sturt and South Australia circles that he is someone that consistently elevates his game on the big stages be it big club national tournaments or National Championships.
+It is well known South Australian basketball circles that he is someone that consistently elevates his game on the big stages be it big club national tournaments or National Championships.

 VIDEO: Sebastian's performance at the 2019 U18 National Championships was outstanding to any observer, statistically but it is also his intangibles that bring a complete package.